 As we re-traced our steps back to the car, Ray spotted a Black-headed Weaver.
 These are most definitely not native to the Algarve but,as the result of an escape from a zoo or cage, a viable population has become established there.
 Just one more surprise in a day of absolute wonder in the company an expert only too happy to share his tremendous knowledge, and of course, in the company of the wonderful birds of the Algarve.

-Ray leads specialist birdwatching tours all over the world, and since 1997 has led some 80 tours in Europe, North and Central America, Asia and Madagascar.
+Ray leads specialist birdwatching tours all over the world, and since 1997 has led more than 100 tours in Europe, North and Central America, Asia and Madagascar.
 He also accompanies parties on birdwatching and photography trips in and around the Algarve.
 If you would like to find out more about Ray's trips email here...